 Knowledge is power, the theory goes— if you learn that your sleep is disturbed when the sun rises, you can invest in blackout curtains.

-If you have an appetite for this kind of tweaking, there’s a seemingly endless array of data to collect and integrate, and infinite possibilities for “self-optimization.”
+If people have an appetite for this kind of tweaking, there’s a seemingly endless array of data to collect and integrate, and infinite possibilities for “self-optimization.”

 Sleep Number’s SleepIQ application, for example, provides its sleepers “a complete picture of their daily lives and how their choices are affecting their sleep.”
 It does this by tracking sleep patterns and correlating that data with information captured by other apps on your smartphone, like ones that track physical activity, eating habits, and health stats.